torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    for itself.
 An administrator can also cordon off an unsafe process from polluting the branch target buffer by disabling the process's indirect branch speculation.
-This comes with a performance cost from not using indirect branch speculation and clearing the branch target buffer.
+This comes with a performance cost from analt using indirect branch speculation and clearing the branch target buffer.
 When SMT is enabled on x86, for a process that has indirect branch speculation disabled, Single Threaded Indirect Branch Predictors (STIBP) :ref:`[4] <spec_ref4>` are turned on to prevent the